 The modern scientific world is extremely interested in exploring the brain to figure out exactly how it functions.
-Scientists believe that learning about different depths and dimensions of the operation of our brain, it can give us major insights about the reasons why people do what they do.
+Scientists believe that learning about different depths and dimensions of the operation of our brain, it can give us major insights into the reasons why people do what they do.
 This is what brings us to neuroscience.
 Which is the study of the brain, roughly speaking.

 Let’s dig in a little deeper and see what neuroscience is about and its implications in Psychotherapy.